Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Automatic OpenAPI and Swagger Documentation

 Every FastAPI application automatically generates an OpenAPI schema and serves an interactive Swagger UI at /docs and a ReDoc interface at /redoc.
-You do not need to install any plugins, write any YAML files, or maintain separate documentation.
-Your code is your documentation, and it is always in sync.
+No plugins must be installed, no YAML files written, and no separate documentation maintained.
+The code is the documentation, and the two are always in sync.

 Type Hints and Pydantic Validation

-FastAPI is built on top of Pydantic, the most popular data validation library in Python.
-You define your request and response models as simple Python classes with type annotations, and FastAPI automatically validates incoming data, serializes outgoing data, and generates accurate schema documentation — all from the same model definition.
+FastAPI is built on top of Pydantic, the most widely used data-validation library in Python.
+Request and response models are defined as simple Python classes with type annotations, and FastAPI automatically validates incoming data, serialises outgoing data, and generates accurate schema documentation — all from the same model definition.

 FastAPI natively supports Python’s async/await syntax.
-This means your API can handle thousands of concurrent connections efficiently without blocking, which is critical for I/O-bound workloads like database queries, external API calls, and file operations.
-You can also use regular synchronous functions — FastAPI handles both seamlessly.
+This permits the API to handle thousands of concurrent connections efficiently without blocking, which is critical for I/O-bound workloads such as database queries, external API calls, and file operations.
+Regular synchronous functions are also supported; FastAPI handles both seamlessly.

 Framework Comparison